 Learn about the Differences in US & UK Weddings:

-1. A Brief Introduction
+— A Brief Introduction

-2. Are US or UK Weddings More Extravagant
+1. Are US or UK Weddings More Extravagant

-3. What is a UK Wedding Hen Weekend
+2. What is a UK Wedding Hen Weekend

 3. US & UK Bridal Parties Differences

-5. UK Weddings Have a B-List
+4. UK Weddings Have a B-List

 5. US Wedding Decor Vs. UK Wedding Decor

 7. US Speech Vs. UK Wedding Roast

-9. Do UK Weddings have a Grand Entrance
+8. Do UK Weddings have a Grand Entrance

-10. Do UK Weddings Have an Open Bar
+9. Do UK Weddings Have an Open Bar

 You can see anything from flowers hanging from the ceiling to indoor fireworks.
 But this does not apply to most UK weddings.
 Their receptions tend to be less extravagant and more casual while still formal.

 Reception décor is important for couples on both sides of the pond but…

 The US will use photo backdrops and drapery to highlight certain places of a wedding reception.
 Most clients even lean towards setting up beautiful DIY wedding drapery.
-You find this online with free shipping and easily install yourself!
+You find this online with free shipping and install it yourself easily!

 Planning a wedding in the US means planning at least three main events: